in

 · Darker grout can help conceal grime · Can become dirty without you knowing

-Contemporary kitchen with white subway tile and black grout backsplash, countertop, sink, faucet, stove, and oven White subway tile with black grout is a popular choice for the kitchen, primarily since white tiles are the go-to option for the kitchen.
-This is an incredible option if you’re looking for something eye-catchy and eclectic to add to your kitchen walls.
+White subway tile with black grout is a popular choice for the kitchen, primarily since white tiles are the go-to option for the kitchen.
+This is an incredible option if you’re looking for something eye-catching and eclectic to add to your kitchen walls.

-This combination of white subway tiles and black grout can make a fun addition to your kitchen, whether you’re installing this for your kitchen backsplash or as a kitchen accent wall.
+This combination can make a fun addition to your kitchen, whether installing this for your kitchen backsplash or as a kitchen accent wall.

-A kitchen with a subway tile backsplash will look traditional, but the black grout will make it look more contemporary and modern.
+A kitchen with a subway tile backsplash will look traditional, but the darker mortar will make it look more contemporary and modern.

 Some of the elements you can pair with this combination are the following: